How great would it feel to write a novel?

 I received my MFA in Fiction Writing from the University of New Orleans, and my short stories have been published in literary magazines and nominated for the Pushcart Prize.

 I’m also no stranger to the querying process, which had a happy ending for me: I am now represented by Ali Lake of Janklow & Nesbit.
-I am currently working with her on a YA paranormal thriller.
+I am currently working with her on my YA paranormal thriller.

 These days I write novels and teach workshops at The Writers Center in Bethesda, MD.
 In fact, I’ve written eight novels, though some of them shall never see the light of day.